jairomrojas/jairomrojas.github.io/content/seminars/SLAAM/index.md

 external_link: https://physics.ucmerced.edu/slaam
 cms_exclude: true

-summary: Talks of around 40 minutes organized by the University of California Merced Physics department in collaboration with the Center for Cellular and Biomolecular Machines (CCBM).
+# summary: Talks of around 40 minutes organized by the University of California Merced Physics department in collaboration with the Center for Cellular and Biomolecular Machines (CCBM).

+summary: Supported by the University of California Merced Physics department in collaboration with the Center for Cellular and Biomolecular Machines (CCBM).

 show_date: false